 Before your new employee starts their new job, make sure to warmly welcome them into the team.
 Organize a 1:1 meeting explaining well what they will do in the coming days, weeks, and months.
 Let them know that you’ll be there along the way.

-Schedule regular meetings – first daily and then weekly, depending on how well they are doing.
+Schedule recurring meetings – first daily and then weekly, depending on how well they are doing.
 This will be a good way to understand their working style, hear feedback about their responsibilities and fresh ideas on how to enhance certain processes.
 Encourage your new hires to share their thoughts.
 This will be valuable both for you and for them.

 And of course, it’s important to introduce your new team member to the rest of the team through virtual meetings if you’re operating remotely.
 You can start with an ice-breaker, asking everyone to share some fun stories.